 Remember the reason you are getting your GPS.
 You will be going to rugged terrain and have to withstand extreme weather.
-You can hardly use a poorly constructed device on such conditions.
+You can hardly use a poorly constructed device under such conditions.
 For that, you need a quality constructed device made of durable material that is waterproof and shock and abrasion-resistant.

 Make sure your device qualifies for the IPX water resistant rating.
-Look for at least IPX7 rating which means the device can endure exposure to water up to 1 meter for up to 30 minutes.
+Look for at least an IPX7 rating which means the device can endure exposure to water up to 1 meter for up to 30 minutes.

 All GPS devices come with a very rudimentary basemap.
 Some units include preloaded full-fledged topo maps.
 You can download the separately purchased topo maps or get them on a CD or a microSD card.
 You can also download maps and satellite imagery for free online and transfer them to your unit.
-The United States Geological Survey has free spatial data and the U.S. National Agricultural Imagery Program (NAIP) offers high quality, free satellite imagery for the entire continental U.S. Most Garmin GPS models come with a free 1-year subscription to Garmin’s database of Birdseye satellite imagery.
+The United States Geological Survey has free spatial data and the U.S. National Agricultural Imagery Program (NAIP) offers high-quality, free satellite imagery for the entire continental U.S. Most Garmin GPS models come with a free 1-year subscription to Garmin’s database of Birdseye satellite imagery.
 You just have to download it to your unit.

 Likewise, many Garmin devices include a preloaded 100k map.
 Look for the model with ‘t’ at the end of the name such as Garmin Oregon 600t, Garmin Montana 680t, Garmin GPSMAP 64st, etc. Generally, these are the models with a preloaded map.

 You can get a free map and mapping software online too.
 But if you want high quality, fast and straightforward map access, it’s better to get them from reputed GPS manufacturers.
 Also, there are distinctive differences between topographic maps versus street maps and marine maps.
-Be sure before buying the GPS, what type of map you’re getting and whether it’ll meet your requirements.
+Be sure before buying the GPS, what type of map you’re getting, and whether it’ll meet your requirements.